Tuesday, December 23, 2008

 While this was happening Jon was at a different counter trying to withdraw some money.
 “You can’t withdraw money without a chequebook” they said.
 “My wife” said Jon as calmly as he could, “is over there ordering a chequebook from you for the third time.
 How do we withdraw money if you won’t provide a chequebook?”

+Anyway things carried on in this vein for a lot longer.
 In all I was in the bank for this particular episode for 2 hours and suffice it to say I was murderous by the time I came out.

 I can completely understand why the TV ‘endurance’ programmes only include easy challenges, like eating boiled goats’ testicles or having tarantulas crawl on your face.
 Including the challenge of ‘Going to a bank in Uganda 3 times in a day’ is beyond the level of human endurance.

+But … there are some good things going on too.
 As the family who homeschool Jordan are American we are having an American as well as a Ugandan experience.

 We went to our first Thanksgiving meal at their house recently.
 I had my first taste of pumpkin pie.